steltenpower/ElementarySchoolGimmicks/README.md

+# ELementary School Gimmicks

-## Calculators to maybe help learn the abstraction of amounts coded in digits; by seeing those change simultaneously
+## 1 Calculators to maybe help learn the abstraction of amounts coded in digits; by seeing those change simultaneously

 (photos of paper quick&dirty prototypes.
 Annoyingly rotated sometimes)

-#### How numbers are constructed from digits and how to pronounce them in Dutch
+#### 1a How numbers are constructed from digits and how to pronounce them in Dutch

 Shifting 'tens' and 'ones', to create a number while showing THAT amount of dots